oleiade/trousseau/README.rst

 ==========

 * Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
-* Fork `the repository`_ on GitHub to start making your changes to the **master** branch (or branch off of it).
+* Fork the repository on GitHub to start making your changes to the **master** branch (or branch off of it).
 * Write tests which shows that the bug was fixed or that the feature works as expected.
-* Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to AUTHORS_.
+* Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to AUTHORS.